 We have mapped out a safe route for you.
 You will have so much space that it will seem as though the art is there for you alone.
-The route runs along the collection presentations 'Take your Time', 'Moved', 'Madness', ‘Form first’, 'The Seven Sacraments' and ‘Body Language’.
-Afterwards your can visit our new exhibition 'Rodin, Meunier & Minne' and the solo exhibition by the Angolan artist Kiluanji Kia Henda.
+The route runs along the collection presentations 'Take your Time', 'Moved', 'Madness', ‘Form first’, 'The Seven Sacraments' and 'Impressive!'.
+And also the two new contemporary art exhibitions 'HOUSE OF CARD' by Thomas Demand and 'Fair Game' by Ericka Beckman.

 Explanatory texts are provided below.
 If you would like your own copy, you can download and print them here.